-Those who pay higher rents seek for specific criteria- like kitchen and bathroom in good condition, or the option to keep a dog or the notice period clause to allow the tenant a two month before vacating - adds attraction.
+Those who pay higher rents seek specific criteria- like kitchen and bathroom in good condition, or the option to keep a dog or the notice period clause to allow the tenant two months before vacating - adds attraction.

 The landlords may have to spend on repairs and insulation to ensure better gains.

-This is the basic method mostly used with gross returns but to get an accurate estimation of earnings, we need to consider other expenses like insurance premium – that depends on the size of the asset, the type of house, and the location.
-On average, the premium can be in the range of 2 to 3% of the rent or it can be higher if the house is furnished.
+This is the basic method mostly used with gross returns.
+Still, to get an accurate estimation of earnings, we need to consider other expenses like insurance premium – which depends on the size of the asset, the type of house, and the location.
+On average, the premium can be in the range of 2 to 3% of the rent, or it can be higher if the house is furnished.

-The cost of upkeep depends on many external factors and from season to season, one may have to spend on cleaning windows, roof, pipelines, the boilers, and insulating pipes.
+The cost of upkeep depends on many external factors, and from season to season, one may have to spend on cleaning windows, roof, pipelines, boilers, and insulating pipes.
 It may require a well-kept inventory to manage the factors like the cost of replacements.

 The homeowner may have to spend annually on repairs and maintenance where they need to replace the broken fixtures and fittings.
 Most landlords re-paint the house to keep it attractive to the potential renters.

-The owner of the leasehold may have to pay the ground rent and service charges, or they need to create the lease agreement where the amount paid by both the parties is well documented.
+The leasehold owner may have to pay the ground rent and service charges, or they need to create the lease agreement where the amount paid by both parties is well documented.

 In between the change of tenancy, the house may remain empty.
 Such phases are called the void periods, when one may not get any rent.
-If the house is located in a good area, it may not remain void for long but the owner has to pay to the agent to search for the new tenant and the agent fee can be anything from 10 to 20 percent of the asking price in the region.
+If the house is located in a good area, it may not remain void for long, but the owner has to pay the agent to search for the new tenant, and the agent fee can be anything from 10 to 20 per cent of the asking price in the region.
 The expense of marketing, property management, tenant references, and inventories should be deducted from the overall earnings.

 Further, the duration when the house is empty, one may have to pay even for the part that is often paid by the tenant, and it can lead to extra expense, and it increases the annual maintenance expenditure.

-Regardless of the type of asset class – apartment, flat, warehouse, or commercial units, there are different risk factors which cannot be pre-estimated.
+Regardless of the type of asset class – apartment, flat, warehouse, or commercial units, there are different risk factors that cannot be pre-estimated.

-If the location is good the renter will prefer to move to such location, and more and more buyer may get interested in such a house, that will automatically lead to an increase in the price of the asset.
+If the location is good, the renter will prefer to move to such a location, and more and more buyers may get interested in such a house, which will automatically lead to an increase in the price of the asset.
 You may be able to earn more not because of the growing rent but because the cost of the property was low at the time of buying due to temporary market conditions.